(roe soo va STAT in)

 Eslicarbazepine: May decrease the serum concentration of Rosuvastatin.
 Monitor therapy

-Fenofibrate and Derivatives: May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors.
+Fenofibrate and Derivatives: May enhance the adverse/toxic effect of HMG-CoA Reductase Inhibitors (Statins).
 Monitor therapy

 Gemfibrozil: May enhance the myopathic (rhabdomyolysis) effect of Rosuvastatin.
 Gemfibrozil may increase the serum concentration of Rosuvastatin.
 Management: If possible, avoid concomitant use of rosuvastatin with gemfibrozil.
 If concomitant can not be avoided, limit rosuvastatin to 10 mg/day (US recommendation) or 20 mg/day (Canadian recommendation).
 Monitor for signs/symptoms of rhabdomyolysis.
 Avoid combination